HanaElhady/Hardware-project/chat with chat.md

 * **Add Unit**: Computes final target address
 * **MUX**: Selects between continuing sequentially or branching

-Would you like a simplified visual walkthrough or animation-style step list of how this works for an example instruction like `beq $t1, $t2, label`?

 ---

 ### 🔁 What is a Jump?